jfspps/AngularDataBinding/README.md

 Later you will see: In all cases which are not direct parent/child constellations (i.e. if we have a different relationship between components, or if routing is involved) we can use a service (see sections 9/10 and all following ones).
 This approach has no restrictions, we can use it in all imaginable constellations.`

+# The component lifecycle

+The constructor runs anytime a new object is instantiated.
+Other method calls (e.g. console.log()) within the constructor would also run if present.

+It is generally good practice, though not technically mandatory, to declare each method (except for the constructor) after the `implements` class declaration.

++ `ngOnChanges()` runs anytime a bound input property changes.
+Use `ngOnChanges(changes: SimpleChanges)` to access what changed by using `changes`.
++ `ngOnInit()` runs immediately after the constructor
++ `ngDoCheck()` runs whenever a change to a template (render) is requested; this runs quite often
++ `ngAfterContentInit()` runs whenever the parent projects data to a component with <ng-content>
++ `ngAfterContentChecked()` runs whenever change detection detects `ngAfterContentInit`
++ `ngAfterViewInit()` runs after a component and its child views have been initialised (rendered)
++ `ngAfterViewChecked()` runs after the view and child views have been checked
++ `ngOnDestroy()` runs once a component is destroyed (any required data to be saved can be executed here before loss)

 # MyFirstApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.